dwang862/twitter_coronavirus/README.md

     This explanation should be suitable for a future employer to look at while they are interviewing you to get a rough idea of what you accomplished.
     (And you should tell them about this in your interviews!)

+In this assignment, we use the MapReduce procedure to analyze tweets about the Covid-19 pandemic.
+Given a partitioned dataset, we modify a mapping program to track hashtags on language and country levels.
+Then, we combine the results into a single file for each language and country datasets using the reduce program.
+Finally, we use the visualize file to count how many hashtags were used for Covid-19 related words.
 ## Submission

 Upload a link to you github repository on sakai.